ModelEarth/community-data/process/python/farmfresh/README.md

 TO DO:

 Please update our "Makefile" python script to use the new [USDA API](https://www.ams.usda.gov/local-food-directories/farmersmarkets).
+Please call 877-333-9336 or write the maintainers of the USDA API since they have not responded to email.

 The following USDA export used in our scrape no longer exists. https://search.ams.usda.gov/farmersmarkets/ExcelExport.aspx